 In the case of a customer testimonial, your purpose is to provide the stage for an authentic, heartfelt comment on the way your company operates.
 This could take the form of a story, an interview or casual conversation.

 In contrast to educational or explainer videos, it isn’t necessary to compose a full script.

-Nevertheless, you can prepare your interview questions in advance.
-You can also give your customer advice on ideal answer length, as well as how to structure their response in an ‘edit-friendly’ manner.
+Nevertheless, it's good practice to prepare a set of interview questions in advance.
+You could also give your customer practical advice on ideal answer lengths, as well as how to structure their response in an ‘edit-friendly’ manner.

 Here are some example questions to get you going: